williamcioffi/egsocial/docs/readme.md

 dat[, 'yearminusfirstcalving'] 	<- years_since_1calf
 ```

 Now we can apply a couple of simple rules about who is an adult.
-Rule 5 is applied first.
+Rule #5 is applied first.
 Animals are unknown ageclass if they have been seen less than 8 years since first sighting and we don't know a real birth year (would have had to be observed as a calf).
-Otherwise animals become adults in their nineth year of life.
+Otherwise animals become adults in their ninth year of life.

 An animals without a known birth year will be designated as an adult in the 8th year since first sighting.
-This is because the animal was not determined to be a calf upon first sighting (otherwise it would have a known birth year) and so at youngest it is 1 year old.
-In the case of first sighting as a 1 year old, this criteria would be exactly the same as the previous, that is, animals become adults in their nineth year of life, but it is in general conservative because animals may be first seen as adults as well and we make no attempt to distinguish between animals first sighted as 1 year olds versus potentially older (Rules 4a,b).
+This is because the animal was not determined to be a calf upon first sighting (otherwise it would have a known birth year) and so at youngest it is at least 1 year old.
+In the case of first sighting as an at least 1 year old, this criteria would be exactly the same as the previous, that is, animals become adults in their nineth year of life, but it is in general conservative because animals may be first seen as adults as well and we make no attempt to distinguish between animals first sighted as 1 year olds versus potentially older (Rules 4a,b).

 Finally, females will automatically be designated an adult the year before they gave birth to their first calf (if known) regardless of their real age, since they would've had to be sexually mature to become pregnant.
 (Rule 4c)